 King County uses data and regular reporting to engage contractors in commitment to continued program improvement and increased service effectiveness.

-Integration of Performance Measurement Throughout the RFP, Contracting, Implementation and Performance Management Processes
+Integration of Performance Measurement throughout the RFP, Contracting, Implementation and Performance Management Processes

 DCHS Performance Measurement and Evaluation staff will work within implementation teams to ensure measurement is integrated in all aspects of program development.